-

 West Ham signed him but never played him (in the first team) and after loan spells with Derry City and Barnet he was to return to Galway in 2004 and then Derry City a year later.
 In 2006 he joined Cardiff and made seven League starts before playing for Luton and Bournemouth on loan.

-In 2008 he embarked upon a lengthy stay with Millwall which by 2012 had yielded 171 appearances and potential well and truly fulfilled.
-He began the 2012-13 campaign with Millwall.
+In 2008 he embarked upon a lengthy stay with Millwall which by January 2014 had yielded 234 appearances and potential well and truly fulfilled.

 Paul Whitfield